What to look for when buying a treadmill

 Most new treadmills need some assembly from new, make sure when you bolt up the uprights for the monitor you don’t damage the wiring loom which is a common mistake.
 You can have your new treadmill assembled by a professional which is a good idea as most new warranties don’t cover incorrect assembly.

 Secondhand treadmills are a bad idea if you don’t know what to look for.
 Some treadmill repairs can cost as much as a brand new treadmill.
 That $300 treadmill may not be a good deal.
 If you choose to buy secondhand, when you go and check it out, run on the treadmill for 10 to 20 minutes.
 If it cuts out when you’re on it, the running belt and deck are probably worn, so don’t buy it.
 There’s so much to look out for that I’ve written another article – How to Buy a Secondhand Treadmill.
-If you can’t afford a new treadmill, but would rather not risk the purchase of a second-hand treadmill, buy a refurbished treadmills.
+If you can’t afford a new treadmill, but would rather not risk the purchase of a second-hand treadmill, buy a refurbished treadmill for sale.

 Rebuilt treadmills should have had the running belts and decks replaced, reducing stress on the electronics however the electronics may not be new.
 Rebuilt treadmills have had a full service, they normally come with a limited warranty and can be delivered.
 Normally half to three-quarters the price of a comparable new treadmill, professionally rebuilt treadmills represent good value.

-3 Buying a Treadmill – Treadmill motor size.
+Treadmill motor size.

-When buying a treadmill, You need to buy a treadmill with a good sized motor, a 1 to 2 hp motor just isn’t big enough if you weigh 90kgs.
+When buying a treadmill, You need to buy a treadmill with a good-sized motor, a 1 to 2 hp motor just isn’t big enough if you weigh 90kgs.
 I recommend a 3 to 6 hp motor just because it doesn’t have to work as hard as a 1 to 2 hp motor to do the same thing.
-If you try a treadmill which doesn’t accelerate smoothly with you on it, and/or it surges, the motor is probably too small.
+If you try a treadmill that doesn’t accelerate smoothly with you on it, and/or it surges, the motor is probably too small.
 You should consider buying a treadmill with a bigger motor

 A motor with a peak 6 hp may be rated at 4 hp continuous.
 A motor that’s rated at 1 to 2 hp peak is a bit underpowered.
 A treadmill with a motor rated at 2.5 hp upwards continuous would be a wiser purchase.